Jerry Parker Discusses Avoiding Another Lost Decade in Managed Futures

 July 31, 2023

-Jerry Parker, legendary Turtle Trader and Portfolio Manager of the Blueprint Chesapeake Multi-Asset Trend ETF (ticker: TFPN) appeared on RCM Alternatives’ The Derivative podcast with Jeff Malec.
-The pair discussed the new TFPN ETF that is sub-advised by Jerry’s Chesapeake Capital Corporation and Blueprint Fund Management, as well as Jerry’s perspective on trend following as an investing philosophy.
+Jerry Parker, legendary Turtle Trader and Portfolio Manager of the Blueprint Chesapeake Multi-Asset Trend ETF (ticker: TFPN), appeared on RCM Alternatives’ The Derivative podcast with Jeff Malec.
+The pair discussed the new TFPN ETF that is sub-advised by Parker’s Chesapeake Capital Corporation and Blueprint Fund Management, as well as Parker’s perspective on trend following as an investing philosophy.

 Below are some excerpts from the full interview.